Aliases for EME1 Gene

 This gene encodes a protein that complexes with methyl methanesulfonate-sensitive UV-sensitive 81 protein to form an endonuclease complex.
 The encoded protein interacts with specifc DNA structures including nicked Holliday junctions, 3'-flap structures and aberrant replication fork structures.
 This protein may be involved in repairing DNA damage and in maintaining genomic stability.
 Alternative splicing results in multiple transcript variants.[provided by RefSeq, Oct 2009]

 GeneCards Summary for EME1 Gene

 EME1 (Essential Meiotic Structure-Specific Endonuclease 1) is a Protein Coding gene.
-Among its related pathways are Fanconi anemia pathway and DNA Double-Strand Break Repair.
+Among its related pathways are Fanconi anemia pathway and Homologous DNA Pairing and Strand Exchange.
 GO annotations related to this gene include endonuclease activity and nuclease activity.
 An important paralog of this gene is EME2.